Fomode3D/Documentation/client/tutorials/1-docker-initialisation/README.md

   <img src="https://github.com/GEO-Protocol/Documentation/blob/master/client/tutorials/1-docker-initialisation/resources/1.png">
 </p>

-In our case the image is already pulled so docker will only check it and report success.
+In our case, the image is already pulled so Docker will only check it and report success.
-In your case, it is most probable, that docker would pull several images and will build the final one on top of them, but the final result would be the same.
+In your case, it is most probable that Docker would pull several images and will build the final one on top of them, but the final result would be the same.

-Current image contains configured node and it's HTTP API wrapper, so no additional configuration is needed.
+The current image contains a configured node and its HTTP API wrapper, so no additional configuration is needed.

 **Please, note: your docker conf. might not require using sudo!**

-For Windows/Mac instructions please, refer to the [docker documentation](https://docs.docker.com/).
+For Windows/Mac instructions, please refer to the [docker documentation](https://docs.docker.com/).

 <br/>